lukaboljevic/ina-project/README.md

 The folder `results` contains the, well, results of the testing - a figure with 3 plots (one for the entire network, one for the core, and one for the periphery) for every network and algorithm tested.

 `bz.py` contains the implementation of Batagelj and Zaveršnik's $O(m)$ CP algorithm.
 Currently it is not used.
+The paper is linked inside the file.

-`rc.py` contains the implementation of a CP algorithm based on the rich club effect, described in the paper linked in that same file.
+`rc.py` contains the implementation of a CP algorithm based on the rich club effect (called **Rich-core** algorithm), described in the paper linked in the same file.

 `code.py` contains the "main" part of the code.